In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 Railroads & Depot Photo Gallery

-About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
+About the Article: Most of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text on this page is not verbatim, as additions, updates, and editing have occurred.